Congregation Emanuel (Statesville, North Carolina)

-Congregation Emanuel is a Conservative synagogue in Statesville, North Carolina.
+Congregation Emanuel is a Conservative synagogue at 206 North Kelly Street in Statesville, North Carolina, in the United States.
 Built in 1891, it is the oldest house of worship in Statesville and the third oldest synagogue building in the state.

-The synagogue is located near downtown Statesville and the campus of Mitchell Community College at 206 North Kelly Street.
+The synagogue is located near downtown Statesville and the campus of Mitchell Community College.

 History

 Jews are documented as living in Statesville before the Civil War, but the number of families was small and they gathered for prayer in private homes until a formal congregation was organized in 1883.
 Congregation Emanuel rented space for services in the Statesville Fireman's Hall for nine years before building a synagogue in 1891–2, at a time when Statesville had a sizeable Jewish population.